hyperledger/fabric-chaincode-node/docs/_jsdoc/index.md

         ...
 }
 ```
 This would increase the grpc limit from the default of 4MB to 100MB.
-This gRPC parameter overirde feature has been added in node chaincode v2.5.4.
+This gRPC parameter override option has been added in node chaincode v2.5.4.

 The valid options are as listed below:
 ```